simon-downes/spl/CONTRIBUTING.md

 # Generate a new baseline file (after fixing issues)
 composer phpstan-baseline

-# Show a limited number of issues to fix (helper script)
+# Show a limited number of issues to fix (helper script, shows 50 issues by default)
 composer phpstan-fix
 ```